francoisleduc/TFE/README.md

 The second one focuses on the development of a (programmable device) client -> (lambda) server protocol.
 The client wants to send a multitude of events to the server, each with a unique identifier.

 Kubeless is a Kubernetes-native serverless framework that lets you deploy small bits of code (functions) without having to worry about the underlying infrastructure.
-This folder will contain the functions we want to be deployed in the cluster.
+This folder will contain the functions we want to be deployed in the cluster as well as all Kubernetes services deployed.

 ## License